 In recent years the cilice has gained a great deal of publicity due to the book The Da Vinci Code in which it is worn by the main antagonist of the story – though in the story it is exaggeratedly described as causing wounds.
 Wearing the cilice has always been an optional practice for Catholics.
 Some famous people in the past to have worn them are Saint Thomas More and Saint Patrick.

-3. The Flagrum Catholic Encylopedia
+8 The Flagrum

 The Flagrum is a type of scourge with small hard objects attached to the length of its cords.
 It is traditionally used to whip oneself (self-flagellation) and is most commonly found in conservative religious orders.
 The flagrum is held in one hand and thrown over the shoulder in order to cause the cords to strike the flesh.
 The purpose of self-flagellation is voluntary penance and mortification of the flesh (a safeguard against committing further sins).